stat133-sp19/hw-stat133-alextam0317/demo/README.md

 # Demo

-This is just a demo folder for testing purpose. testing testing
+This is just a demo folder with some dummy content.

 A quote: